-We have introduced \name, a decentralized privacy-preserving search engine that enables journalists to find and request information held by their peers. \name has great potential to help journalists collaborate to uncover cross-border crimes, corruption, or abuse of power.
+We have introduced \name, a decentralized privacy-preserving search engine that enables journalists to find and request information held by their peers. \name has great potential to help journalists collaborate in uncovering cross-border crimes, corruption, or abuse of power.

-Our collaboration with a large organization of investigative journalists provided us with a novel set of requirements that, despite being deeply grounded in practicality, are rarely considered in academic publications.
-These requirements forced us to design new building blocks that we optimized for different security trade-offs than previous work.
+Our collaboration with a large organization of investigative journalists (ICIJ) provided us with a novel set of requirements that, despite being deeply grounded in practicality, are rarely considered in academic publications.
+These requirements led us to design new building blocks that we optimized for security trade-offs different than previous work.
 We combined these building blocks into an efficient and low-risk decentralized search system.

 Yet, \name's protections are not perfect.
 Both the search primitive, and the availability of timestamps of actions in the system, leak information.
 At the time of writing, the high cost in bandwidth and/or computation of state-of-the-art techniques that could prevent this leakage -- e.g., PIR to hide access patterns and efficient garbled circuits to implement one-bit search -- precludes their deployment.